NathanNOSudo/NathanNOsudo/README.md

 ### Hi 🙋‍♂️,
 ### I'm im a Full-Stack Developer who attended DigitalCrafts of Houston.
 Mr. Azam was my awesome instructor, you may know him from his courses on Udemy!
 I have a praticular interest in all things code and am dedicated to being a life long learner learning the most cutting edge and in demand skills and stacks!
 <br />
-#### - 🔭 Life-Long Learner
+🌱 I am dedicated to being a Life-Long Learner, and enjoy learning new things.

 - 👯 I’m looking to collaborate on an awesome app to better the world!

-- ⚡ Fun fact: I love water sports; wake-boarding, sking, scuba-diving, and para-surfing.
+- 🔭 I’m currently working on a social media / learning management system application for a local school district!

-**I am Into , 🙏**
+- ⚡ Fun facts: I love camping, building android roms, my cats, fishing, and para-surfing.

-**Cyber Security, Web Development, Android Development, SEO, Quantum Computing, Raspberry-pi & and linux development. 😼**
+**I am Into: Cyber Security, Web Development, Android Development, SEO, Quantum Computing, Raspberry-pi & and linux development. **
 <br />

 [![Github Stats By Anurag](https://github-readme-stats.vercel.app/api?username=NathanNoSudo&theme=radical&show_icons=true&count_private=true)](https://github.com/anuraghazra/github-readme-stats)